jeog/TDAmeritradeAPI/README.md

 If sucessful the TDAmeritradeAPI library files AND the pre-built dependencies will be in vsbuild\\x64 or vsbuild\\Win32.
 (If you built/installed your own dependencies you can ignore these.)

-*(The 'test project' is just a hodge-podge for checking basic functionality and linking.
+\* *The 'test' project is just a hodge-podge for checking basic functionality and linking.
 The executable it produces takes three args: account id, path to credentials file, and a password to decrypt credentials.
-It requires a valid credentials file which you would need to create via the instructions in the Authorization section below BEFORE using.)*
+It requires a valid credentials file which you would need to create via the instructions in the Authorization section below BEFORE using.*

+\*\* *Tested on 32 and 64 bit Windows7 using pre-built dependencies.*

-#### Managing the libraries
+#### Managing the Libraries

-Once you've built all the dependencies AND TDAmeritradeAPI you'll need to make sure they are in a location the linker can find, or tell the linker where to look.
+Once you've built all the dependencies *AND* TDAmeritradeAPI you'll need to make sure they are in a location the linker can find, or tell the linker where to look.

 If you've installed the dependencies to the default location you shouldn't need to do anything